xiix0/scam/README.md

-It may or may not be worthwhile, but it still has to be done.
+You will be aided greatly by a person whom you thought to be unimportant.